Views 2.3k

 Translated by Bing

-You also need to prepare good physical strength and stamina because the days in the forest conquering the K50 will be the days of "three no's": No electricity, no clean water, no phone signal (and of course, no internet).
-You can hardly even have a flat back because you will have to sleep in a tent under the bumpy stone brick floor...
-In return, the impressive wild scenery.
-In particular, they can watch the starry sky - a difficult moment to admire in the crowded city, smog and traffic jams.
+You also need to prepare good physical fitness as well as stamina because the days in the forest to conquer the K50 will be the days of the "three nos": No electricity, no clean water, no phone signal (and of course, no internet).
+You can hardly even have a flat back because you will have to sleep in a tent under a bumpy brick floor...
+In return, it is an impressive wild scenery.
+In particular, they can see the starry sky - a difficult moment to admire in a crowded city, smoky and traffic jams.

 Photo: Nguyen Trong Cung